NASARace/race/doc/articles/race.rst

 display with remote viewer changes.
 This type of viewer synchronization is superior to generic, application-unaware screen sharing because it:

-    * supports fine grained, extensible control of synchronization aspects at the local site,
+    * supports fine grained, extensible control of synchronization aspects at the local node,
     * is robust in terms of re-synchronization (supports mute and tolerates lost connections),
     * lets users dynamically select the remote viewer(s) to synchronize with,
     * requires minimal data transfer between viewers (no high volume input events or large images have to be transmitted).